Back to blog

 A smart TV QA evidence matrix ties each launch risk to test proof, ownership, and the final release decision.

 Regression coverage should be explicit for every release candidate.
 The Regression Testing Checklist is a useful companion when deciding which playback, account, analytics, and store-readiness checks must run before every build ships.
+For a portfolio example of quality evidence moving through admin and mobile workflows, see QualityHub.

 Post-Launch Monitoring After Smart TV Release